Care Providers Rank CCSI #1 Among Perinatal Information System Vendors in the Market for the Sixth, Consecutive Time

 KLAS is a research firm specializing in monitoring and reporting the performance of healthcare vendors.
 KLAS’ mission is to improve delivery, by independently measuring vendor performance for the benefit of our healthcare provider partners, consultants, investors, and vendors.
 Working together with executives from over 4500 hospitals and over 2500 clinics, KLAS delivers timely reports, trends, and statistics, which provide a solid overview of vendor performance in the industry.
 KLAS measures performance of software, professional services, and medical equipment vendors.
 For more information, go to www.KLASresearch.com, email marketing@KLASresearch.com, or call 1-800-920-4109 to speak with a KLAS representative.

 About Clinical Computer Systems, Inc.

-Clinical Computer Systems, Inc. (CCSI) is an employee-owned, high-technology company located in Elgin, Illinois.
-The company’s business is dedicated exclusively to the development, marketing and support of the OBIX Perinatal Data System.
+Clinical Computer Systems, Inc. (CCSI) is an employee-owned, high technology company located in Elgin, Illinois.
+The company’s business is dedicated exclusively to the development, marketing, and support of the OBIX Perinatal Data System.
 For over 20 years, CCSI has been a leader in perinatal data systems with innovative, customer-driven, computer-based solutions and support services.
 The company’s total-system approach includes the support of locally-dedicated, expert service and support specialists.
-Its Success-Focused Education Program trains all users in an on-site, multi-phase, quality-assured process that has enabled thousands of clinicians to successfully adapt to electronic point-of-care charting.
+Its Success-Focused Education Program trains users in an on-site, multi-phase, quality-assured process that has enabled thousands of clinicians to successfully adapt to electronic point-of-care charting.
 Find out more by visiting www.obix.com.